adobe/aem-react-editable-components/src/components/README.md

 ## ResponsiveGrid

 Render an AEM Layout Container and its content and enable authoring on AEM.
-All child components still need to be mapped to their AEM resourcetypes using **MapTo**.
+Child components to be rendered within the container [should be mapped to their AEM resourcetypes using **MapTo**](https://experienceleague.adobe.com/docs/experience-manager-learn/getting-started-with-aem-headless/spa-editor/react/map-components.html?lang=en).

 The OOTB ResponsiveGrid component maps to the resourceType _wcm/foundation/components/responsivegrid_ by default.